While in Russia I had a few dinners with two Frenchmen from Northern France who lived and worked in Moscow.

-Toulouse is in the deep South of France.
-We passed to other topics in our conversation and the dinner flowed pleasantly.
+Toulouse is in the deep French South.
+We passed to other topics in our conversation and dinner flowed pleasantly.
 Alain had brought a few bottles of Bordeaux from France.
 Good wine is awfully expensive in Russia.
 Of course Claude didn’t refer to ‘mafioso’ in the sense of ‘belonging to the mob’.

 ‘Mafia’ is in fact used both in a broad and a narrow sense.

 1) either a criminal belonging to a mafia-like organization;